pingcap/docs-cn/production-deployment-using-tiup.md

 - [Environment and system configuration check](/check-before-deployment.md)

 ## Step 2: Install TiUP on the control machine

+You can install TiUP on the control machine in either of the two ways: online deployment and offline deployment.

+### Method 1: Deploy TiUP online

 Log in to the control machine using a regular user account (take the `tidb` user as an example).
 All the following TiUP installation and cluster management operations can be performed by the `tidb` user.